barsanuphe/endive/README.md

 ## Configuration

-**Endive** uses a YAML configuration file, in the configuration XDG directory (which should be `/home/user/.config/endive/`):
+*endive* uses a YAML configuration file, in the configuration XDG directory (which should be `/home/user/.config/endive/`):

     # library location and database filename